GregSommerville/machine-learning-blackjack-solution/Readme.md

 Random number generators used in a multi-threaded environment are often singletons,  meaning there's one that's shared by all of the threads.
 That's due to the way that random numbers generators work.

-A random number generator uses a seed value, which is time-based, like the number of milliseconds the computer has been turned on.
+A random number generator uses a seed value which is usually time-based, like the number of milliseconds the computer has been turned on.
 Starting with that seed, subsequent calls will return a series of numbers that look random, but really aren't.
 If you start with the same seed, you get the same sequence.

 And that's a problem because if you create multiple random number generator objects in a loop, for example, several of them will have the same time-based initial seed value, and will result in the same sequence of "random" numbers.
 That's a bug, because it can reduce the true randomness of the program a great deal, and that's vital to a genetic algorithm.

 There are a couple of ways to solve this problem.
 First, you can make the random object truly a singleton, and restrict access to it by using a C# lock statement.
 The makes all access serialized for any random number need, which reduces performance.

-Luckily C# has a great feature where you can declare a variable that is static per thread.
+Luckily C# has a great feature where you can declare a variable static per thread.
 By declaring the variable as `static` and also marking it with the `[ThreadStatic]` attribute, the .NET runtime allocates one static variable per thread.

 The initialization of this per-thread static is a little different than a normal static, so before each use, we check to see if the variable has been initialized.
 If not, then we explicitly seed the random number generator with an int derived from the HashCode of a Guid.
 We're always going to get a unique value from that, so it works well as a seed to a Random object.